 Mesothelioma Brachytherapy - also known as internal radiation therapy - is a targeted form of treatment that delivers high doses of radiation directly to the tumor.
-Greek for “short distance” therapy, this variety of radiation therapy has not been around as long as the external beam type but has shown great promise in the treatment of a number of different kinds of cancer, including mesothelioma.
+Greek for “short distance” therapy, this variety of radiation therapy has not been around as long as the external beam type, but its potential utility is being studied in number of different kinds of cancer, including mesothelioma.

 The process of delivering radiation via brachytherapy involves the implantation of tiny radioactive seeds or rods in or near the tumor.
 This method allows highly-concentrated doses to reach the area of most concern, and because delivery is so precise, fewer healthy cells are affected during the treatment process.